Textualize/textual-plotext/README.md

 - `plt.test_youtube_url`

-The following properties and sub-modules also aren't exposed because they also are intended more for REPL-based interactive use and so don't lend themselves to being used in a Textual application:
+The following properties and sub-modules also aren't exposed because they too are designed for REPL-based interactive use and don't lend themselves to being used in a Textual application:

 - `plt.doc`
 - `plt.markers`